anniehedgpeth/anniehedgpeth.github.io/_posts/2018-09-23-azure-managed-images.md

 ---
 I ran across and interesting question at work the other day for which I had to do a little digging, so I thought I'd share it with you to maybe save you some of the digging of your own.

-Disclaimer: I'm only talking about AZURE here, so if you see me write "subscription" just know I'm talking about an Azure RM subscription.
+**Disclaimer:** I'm only talking about AZURE here, so if you see me write "subscription" just know I'm talking about an Azure RM subscription.
+Also, this assumes that all of the subscriptions are under the same AAD [(Azure Active Directory)](https://www.googleadservices.com/pagead/aclk?sa=L&ai=DChcSEwji4t7rvdbdAhWXVw0KHdDkBnkYABAAGgJxYg&ohost=www.google.com&cid=CAESQeD2PH4wHnpZykrCS1AHYXFBpYP7yBGgLS7gu5xsKLi9XOAWHRtj7_3RcCKelJEoFJ6t5nH-o-agHVvInP1yAE4n&sig=AOD64_3D8HbbMxK7ebZZMwHLHDISMcbCXA&q=&ved=2ahUKEwjuntjrvdbdAhUCoVMKHV_7BhsQ0Qx6BAgCEAI&adurl=) group and that you or your [Service Principal](https://docs.microsoft.com/en-us/powershell/azure/create-azure-service-principal-azureps) have access and rights to the necessary subscriptions.

 # The Problem and the Goal